Transgender Awareness Week reveals a community in crisis

 (CNN) — The 2024 presidential race brought unprecedented vitriol into the public sphere, leaving many transgender people feeling especially marginalized and vulnerable.
 Campaign rhetoric demonized the transgender community, stoking prejudice and fear.

-With the election outcome now decided, the prejudice lingers, and fear in the transgender community has turned into panic over the prospect that President Trump’s campaign promises restricting transgender rights will become reality.
+With the election outcome now decided, the prejudice lingers.
+And in the transgender community, fear has turned into panic over the prospect that President Trump’s campaign promises restricting transgender rights will become reality.

 November 13th-19th is Transgender Awareness Week, and CNN’s ‘Impact Your World’ is spotlighting ways to help trans people and their loved ones navigate these challenging times.